-Canonical linking – Setting up a canonical link is similar to redirecting a page.
-Basically canonical links tell a search engine that a given page is a copy of a different page and that the search engine should rank the original page instead.
-Canonical links are also written directly into the head of the page so they require little time to implement.
+Canonical linking – Setting up a canonical link is similar to redirect a page.
+Basically, canonical links tell a search engine that a given page is a copy of a different page.
+The search engine should rank the original page instead.
+Canonical links are also written directly into the page’s head, so they require little time to implement.

 Noindex duplicate pages – Noindexing also only requires a simple tag in the head of your duplicate page.
 Pasting the HTML code tells search engines that you don’t want the specific page indexed, so there’s no chance that it will compete with your other pages for rankings.

 Need Help with Duplicate Content Warnings?
 Hire a Professional SEO Company

 If you’ve had trouble dealing with duplicate content warnings and you think that it’s time to call in help, then it’s time to call a professional SEO company.
 An SEO company can handle your content and website maintenance for you to focus more on running your business and less on chasing down duplicate content on your site.